TETSWORTH PARISH COUNCIL - CALENDAR OF EVENTS

 This website was created by Tetsworth Parish Council as a means of distributing and sharing information about the Parish Council and its business.
 The site is expanding into a richer information hub reflecting and supporting the whole of the Tetsworth community; it will bring together news of village organisations and information on those services that are available.

 The Parish Council meets at 7.30pm on the second Monday of each month in the Tetsworth Memorial Hall; there is no meeting in August.
 Members of the public are welcome.
 To find out more about the Role of the Parish Council please click HERE.
 The Minutes of previous meetings are posted in the 'Parish Council' area of this site.
-Parish Council Clerk and RFO: POST VACANT - SEE ADVERT BELOW.
-Pending the appointment of a new Clerk, the Chairman, Paul Carr, is covering the clerk's duties. email: clerk@tetsworthparishcouncil.co.uk phone: 07523 907741 The Patch Play Area Resurfacing Project
+Parish Council Clerk and RFO: From 13th January 2025: Victoria Nuthall email: [email protected] phone: 07523 907741 Until then, contact the Chairman, Paul Carr, via the email/phone above.
+The Patch Play Area Resurfacing Project

 The Tetsworth Neighbourhood Development Plan is being reviewed to ensure that it will align with the new Joint Local Plan that is being prepared by South Oxfordshire and Vale of White Horse District Councils.
 The Steering Group's meeting records can be found on the Planning page. |